 This dough is soft and very easy to manage.
 So a lightly floured counter and a good rolling pin are all you need.

-Cookie cutters: I use small round cutters, which is the traditional shape of an alfajor.
+Cookie cutters: I use a small round cutter, which is the traditional shape of an alfajor.
 The dough doesn't change much during baking, and the cookies will mostly keep their shape, so you can, technically, use other forms.
-Still, I recommend using simple patterns like stars or hearts.
+Still, I recommend using simple patterns.

-These are light-colored cookies so bake until barely starting to color.
+These are light-colored, delicate cookies so bake until barely starting to color.
 Don't be tempted to bake them longer as they will be too crisp and won't soften as they should.

 What is dulce de leche?

-We have an abundance of brands and styles, pretty much like peanut butter in the US.
-So we use it a lot as you might imagine.
+We have an abundance of commercial brands and styles, pretty much like peanut butter in the US, so we hardly make it at home.

 The flavor is very sweet, similar to caramel but not quite.
 It does have a milk undertone, something that caramel lacks, and some might say it’s not as sophisticated, and they might be right.
 I’m a raving fan so my opinion is biased.